Ospedale Reservoir: Location

 The Ospedale Reservoir is in the commune of Porto-Vecchio to the north of the village of L'Ospedale.

 L'Ospedale (U Spidali) is a small mountain village at an altitude of 900 m.

 Its name means "hospital", since it was once the location of a regional hospital.

 The reservoir is formed by a dam (Barrage de l'Ospedale) on the Ruisseau de Palavesani, a tributary of the Oso river.

 It is southeast of the 1213 m Punta di U Corbu.

 The D368 road runs along its southeast shore.

 Dam

 The dam was built in the late 1970s using levée techniques.

 It came into service in 1979 and is operated by the Office d’Equipement Hydraulique de Corse.

 It is a riprap structure 26 m high and 135 m long that impounds 2860000 m3 of water.
+The upstream dam wall was made impermeable by a bituminous geomembrane protected by precast concrete blocks.
 The crest elevation is 951 m.

 The dam is subject to a complete inspection every ten years.

 Depending on the amount of rain during the summer and the number of tourists (who drink the water) it may or may not be necessary to drain water from the reservoir.